vincentkfu/fio/HOWTO.rst

 			Use GPU memory as the buffers for GPUDirect RDMA benchmark.
 			The :option:`ioengine` must be `rdma`.

         The area allocated is a function of the maximum allowed bs size for the job, multiplied by the I/O depth given.
 Note that for **shmhuge** and **mmaphuge** to work, the system must have free huge pages allocated.
 This can normally be checked and set by reading/writing :file:`/proc/sys/vm/nr_hugepages` on a Linux system.
-Fio assumes a huge page is 4MiB in size.
-So to calculate the number of huge pages you need for a given job file, add up the I/O depth of all jobs (normally one unless :option:`iodepth` is used) and multiply by the maximum bs set.
+To calculate the number of huge pages you need for a given job file, add up the I/O depth of all jobs (normally one unless :option:`iodepth` is used) and multiply by the maximum bs set.
 Then divide that number by the huge page size.
-You can see the size of the huge pages in :file:`/proc/meminfo`.
+You can see the size of huge pages in :file:`/proc/meminfo`.
 If no huge pages are allocated by having a non-zero number in `nr_hugepages`, using **mmaphuge** or **shmhuge** will fail.
-Also see :option:`hugepage-size`.
+See the option :option:`hugepage-size` below to set the hugepage size for fio to use.

 	**mmaphuge** also needs to have hugetlbfs mounted and the file location should point there.
 So if it's mounted in :file:`/huge`, you would use `mem=mmaphuge:/huge/somefile`.